picman/register-plus-redux/readme.txt

 == Changelog ==

 = 4.4 =
-~November, 2023 by picman, radiok
+~December, 2023 by picman, radiok

+* New feature, "Minimal registration duration" to combat spammy machine generated users, registrations completed faster than configured timeframe (in seconds) will be rejected
 * Replace use of login_headertitle hook with the newer login_headertext hook, serving the same purpose
 * Bumped the "Requires at least" minimum WordPress version to 5.2 following depreciation of login_headertitle hook
 * Correct some invalid HTML